dhis2/dhis2-docs/src/implementation/data-elements-and-custom-dimensions.md

 attributes.
 This can be achieved by using the category model, which is described in the following.

-The category model has four main elements which is best described using the above example:
+The category model has four main elements which are best described using the above example:

 1.  *Category options*, which correspond to “Female”, “Male” and “\< 5